 The college does not provide assessment for disabilities.
-The student is responsible for obtaining the appropriate testing or evaluation report by referring to the Guidelines for Documenting a Disability on the Disability Services website.
-The Office of Disability Services will be happy to provide you with a list of psychologists in the area who perform psychoeducational and neuro-psychological testing.
+The student is responsible for obtaining the appropriate testing or evaluation report by referring to the Guidelines for Documenting a Disability on the ODS website.
+The Office of Disability Services will be happy to provide those who ask with a list of psychologists in the area who perform psychoeducational and neuro-psychological testing.

 If you have a physical, psychological, learning, or other type of disability and are in need of accommodations in either the academic or living environment, or if you have any questions regarding your options, please schedule a meeting with the Director of Learning Skills and Disability Services for a confidential consultation at 717-245-1734.
 Documentation can be sent by email to firstname.lastname@example.org, or via fax to 717-245-1618.

-Students requesting academic accommodations are required to register with Disability Services to verify their eligibility for reasonable and appropriate accommodations.
+Students requesting academic accommodations are required to register with ODS to verify their eligibility for reasonable and appropriate accommodations.
 Once documentation has been reviewed, students are to schedule an accommodations meeting as early as possible in the semester with Marni Jones, Director of Learning Skills and Disability Services, to review any potential accommodations.
 Eligible students will receive an accommodation letter to give to the professors of their choosing, informing them of the entitled accommodation(s).
-Students should schedule a meeting with each professor they are seeking accommodations from to discuss how each accommodation will be implemented for that class.
-Both the student and professor are to complete and sign an Accommodations Implementation Plan form, which the student will need to return to Disability Services within three days of the meeting.
+Students should schedule a meeting with the professor of each class in which they are seeking accommodations to discuss how each accommodation will be implemented for that class.
+Both the student and professor are to complete and sign an Accommodations Implementation Plan form, which the student will need to return to ODS within three days of the meeting.

-Dickinson College is committed to making reasonable accommodations for students with specific health conditions, mental health conditions or disabilities.
-Disability Services works in cooperation with Residence Life & Housing and relevant professionals in the Wellness Center to evaluate documented conditions and determine eligibility for reasonable accommodations.
+Dickinson College is committed to making reasonable accommodations for students with disabilities.
+The Office of Disability Services works in cooperation with professionals in the Residence Life & Housing, the Wellness Center, and other relevant campus partners to evaluate documented conditions and determine eligibility for reasonable accommodations.
 Housing accommodations are made only in situations where the documentation clearly demonstrates that the accommodation is necessary to mitigate a functional limitation resulting from the disability.

-Students who wish to request a housing accommodation will need to complete and submit to Disability Services all the forms outlined in the "Disability Housing Accommodations Procedures and Guidelines" (found on the Disability Services Web site) by the following dates:
+Students who wish to request a housing accommodation will need to complete and submit to ODS all the forms outlined in the "Disability Housing Accommodations Procedures and Guidelines" (found at www.dickinson.edu/ODS-Housing)

 Dickinson College is committed to the full participation of students with disabilities in all aspects of College life, including dining experiences.
 A major facet of living at a residential college is dining together, and the opportunity for developing a sense of community that arises in this setting.
 To this end, all students living on campus at are required to purchase a Meal Plan.
-Occasionally, however, students have special needs based on documented health conditions, such as those resulting in certain dietary needs, which may affect their ability to participate in the dining program.
+Occasionally, however, students have special needs based on documented health conditions, such as those resulting in certain dietary needs, which may affect their ability to participate in the dining program in the same well that their non-disabled peers do.
 Dickinson College Dining Services can often accommodate these needs.
-Exemptions from participation in the Meal Plan are rare, however and are only considered when needs cannot be accommodated by Dickinson Dining Services, and where the documentation clearly demonstrates that an accommodation is necessary to mitigate a functional limitation resulting from the disability.
+Accommodations to the way in which a student participates in the meal plan are granted when a diagnosis and supporting documentation clearly demonstrates that an accommodation is necessary to mitigate a functional limitation resulting from the disability.
+Exemptions from participation in the Meal Plan are extremely rare, however and are only considered when needs cannot be accommodated by Dickinson Dining Services.

 Dickinson College offers many dining options capable of accommodating many different dietary needs, including but not limited to lactose-free meals, gluten-free breads and meals, vegetarian and vegan options, and kosher dining, in addition to a wide array of healthy eating choices.
 There are also a variety of atmospheres in which students can eat, ranging from a large Dining Hall to smaller venues, such as Union Station and the Quarry.
 Please visit the Dining Services Web site to learn more.

-Students who wish to request a meal plan accommodation will need to complete and submit to Disability Services all the forms outlined in the "Disability Meal Plan Accommodations Procedures and Guidelines" (found on the Disability Services Web site) by the following dates:
+Students who wish to request a dietary accommodation will need to complete and submit to ODS all the forms outlined in the "Dietary Accomodations" (found at www.dickinson.edu/ODS-Dietary) by the following dates: